Paulsky/tax-switch/README.md

 	1. Go to WooCommerce > Settings > Tax
 	2. Set up your tax rates and rules as needed for your store

-Without proper tax configuration in WooCommerce, the Woo Tax Switch plugin will not function as intended.
+Without proper tax configuration in WooCommerce, the Wdevs Tax Switch plugin will not function as intended.

 ## Installation

 To install the plugin, follow these steps:

-1. Download the `.zip` file from the [releases page](https://github.com/Paulsky/woo-tax-switch/releases/).
+1. Download the `.zip` file from the [releases page](https://github.com/Paulsky/wdevs-tax-switch/releases/).
 2. In your WordPress admin dashboard, go to `Plugins` > `Add New`.
 3. Click `Upload Plugin` at the top of the page.
 4. Click `Choose File`, select the `.zip` file you downloaded, then click `Install Now`.